reshamas/reshamas.github.io/_posts/2019-06-19-nlp-analysis-of-five-years-of-wimlds-meetup-events.md

  'Machine Learning Unplugged',
  'AI AMA Wednesday with Abi',
  'Machine Learning Quest',
- 'MLCC Study Jam, New Delhi in collaboration with WiMLDS',
+ 'MLCC Study Jam, New Delhi in collaboration with WiMLDS'
 ```

 ### Topic Analysis

 Latent Dirichlet Allocation(LDA) algorithm was used for topic modeling.
 I ran different models, varying the number of topics.
 The best coherence score (measure of topic model) was achieved when the number of topics was set about 10 to 15, and I focused on 12 topics.
 The Jupyter notebook for this analysis is available on GitHub:  [1_wimlds_events_nlp.](https://github.com/reshamas/ds_projects/blob/master/wimlds_nlp/1_wimlds_events_nlp.ipynb)